 - Guinness World Records Museum

-We skipped Ripley’s Believe-It-or-Not Odditorium and the Ripley’s Haunted Adventure — those were a little too creepy for our taste — but we did pay a visit to Ripley’s Guinness World of Records Museum.
+We skipped a couple of Ripley’s Attractions in Gatlinburg.
+Ripley’s Believe-It-or-Not Odditorium and the Ripley’s Haunted Adventure were both a little too creepy for our taste.
+But we did pay a visit to Ripley’s Guinness World of Records Museum.

 That one showcased a lot of interesting facts and trivia.
 There were myriad opportunities for comparison — here’s how the tallest member of our party (6’5″) measures up to the tallest man on record (8’11”):